DCBranch/Part_Registry-old/README.md

 * SceneBuilder 11.0.1

 ## Possible Updates
-Here is a list of bug fixes, changes, or new additions that may come in the future:
+Here is a list of bug fixes, changes, or new additions that may come:

 *  Part Editing (IN-PROGRESS)
 * Add general invalid text label to view tab and enable it to give a message for clicking delete without an item selected